muthuku/DAS-extract-V2/README.md

    		Check PMC_parser_output.csv in the example_files folder to see an example of the output of this code.
 __________________________________________________________________________________________________________________________________________________
 # STEP 3 - ML + NLP classifier Colviazza et al, 2020 - This code can be used on any list of DAS, even the ones extracted using different methods
 Download large file glove.6B.50d.txt into your local directory version of ML_input in order to be able to run this section.
+You can download it from https://github.com/alan-turing-institute/das-public/blob/v1.2/dataset/das_classifier/input/glove.6B.50d.txt.zip where you will see the file name.

 	To run this code, you must go into the classify_das2.py file and modify the inputs as described below.
 # Input descriptions